 After an accident, an investigating police officer may interview both drivers to determine if one or both drivers made a conscious effort to avoid the collision and if they were following the rules of the road.
 If one driver has done something illegal or acted in a negligent manner, he or she may be partially at-fault.
 If one driver acted in a grossly negligent manner, such as driving while intoxicated, they may completely to blame and hold all faults responsible for the accidents.

 In very serious injury cases, including those in which a death took place, there can be efforts by the insurance company to try to deny that their client holds liability; they may investigate the case and try to prove another party was responsible.
 Our legal team has developed powerful resources to assist us in serious injury claims, including independent accident investigators to support our case when necessary.
 Any serious injury claim will likely require negotiations; our firm has successfully negotiated countless high-value settlements for clients over our years in practice, and we can evaluate your injury case to determine how to move forward with a claim or lawsuit.

 Liability is a critical point in any legal claim against another party.
 In many cases, the liability can rest with both parties, and the compensation for damages will be based upon the percentage of liability.
 For example, if you are found to be 40% liable and the other party is found to be 60% liable, the other party will be forced to pay 60% of the settlement, award or judgment.
 We are very familiar with all aspects of injury claims, and can greatly assist you in determining the merit of your case.
 In some injury cases, it is very clear who is at fault, and there are police reports to back up the information.
 Others may be more difficult, and will require more evidential proof.
-In either scenario, it is always wise to have an attorney by your side throughout the process.
+In either scenario, it is always wise to have a knowledgable car accident attorney by your side throughout the process.